jkeung/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

-A list comprehension is a concise way to create a list.
+* A list comprehension is a concise way to create a list.
 Ex.
 1
 INPUT: arr = [1,2,3]
 [x + 1 for x in arr if x >= 2]
 OUTPUT: [3, 4]

--'map' equivalent example:
+* 'map' equivalent example:
 INPUT:def add_one(x):
     return x+1
 map(add_one, arr)
 OUTPUT: [2, 3, 4]

--'filter' equivalent example:
+* 'filter' equivalent example:
 INPUT: filter(lambda x: x>=2, x)
 OUTPUT: [2, 3]

--Set comprehension example:
+* Set comprehension example:
 INPUT: a = {x for x in 'abcdefghijk' if x not in 'abc'}
 a
 OUTPUT: set(['e', 'd', 'g', 'f', 'i', 'h', 'k', 'j'])

--Dictionary comprehension example:
+* Dictionary comprehension example:
 INPUT: d = {n: n**2 for n in range(5)}
 d
 OUTPUT: {0: 0, 1: 1, 2: 4, 3: 9, 4: 16}